mfem/web/src/howto/ncmesh.md

 which when equipartitioned should produce compact (albeit not minimal surface) mesh partitions.

 Take for example a coarse mesh produced by the `polar-nc` miniapp.
-Except for two discontinuities, the elements are mostly ordered as a sequence of face-neighbors (using a pseudo-Hilbert curve).
+Except for two discontinuities, the elements are mostly ordered as a sequence of face-neighbors:

 <img src="/howto/img/nc-sfc-1.png" width="60%"/>